Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Discussion and Summary

 \section{Discussion and Summary}

-\textbf{Completeness.} We consider three types of ML property cards and different attestations for each of them as illustrative examples in Section~\ref{sec:attestations}.
-However, we do not claim them to be complete.
-There could be other attestations and ML property cards but \method can be extended to account for them (discussed in Section~\ref{sec:prover}).
-For instance, ecosystem cards which considers a combination of multiple models trained on different datasets~\cite{bommasani2023ecosystem}.
-Hence, they comprise of multiple datasheets and model cards.
-However, \method can make them verifiable using verifiable model cards and datasheets.
+\textbf{Completeness.} We illustrate three types of ML property cards and four type of model attestations in Section~\ref{sec:attestations}, but do not claim completeness.
+There could be other attestations types and ML property cards but \method can be extended to account for them by modifying the ``measurer'' script in the prover (Section~\ref{sec:prover}).
+Any property that can be expressed in Python code can be attested using Laminator.
+For instance, \method can be extended to include other attestation types, such as ecosystem cards, a combination of multiple models trained on different datasets, using verifiable model cards and datasheets~\cite{bommasani2023ecosystem}.
+Also, we can attest various steps in DPSGD training within our framework to demonstrate to a verifier that the prover has used the algorithm.
+Model explanations (during inference) will be handled like Input-Model-Output attestation.
+While we focus on static properties for various ML operations, there are other runtime properties such as environmental impact of running ML models inside GPUs (e.g., carbon emission).
+We leave the design of attestations for such runtime properties for future.